Autism Success in Tech

 I think that this group will start with online discussions and move towards some in-person meetings after that.
-I am also looking for assistance with planning the format of this group, so please email me if you have suggestions or would like to assist.
+I am also looking for assistance with planning the format of this group, so please contact us if you have suggestions or would like to assist.
 If you prefer to participate only via the Internet, then you can do so in the discussion forum.

 There is a large tech scene in the Bay Area, and it’s the field that I’m familiar with.
 Some tech companies, like SAP and Microsoft, have programs to actively seek out employees with autism/Asperger’s, and that’s the niche that this group focuses on.
 According to one source, “the unemployment rate for people with Asperger’s is as high as 85 percent”, so maybe this group can target that problem.
 If we are successful with this group that targets the tech industry, maybe other similar groups could be formed to support people who are interested in other fields.

 There also may be some connection between technical fields and autism: